 Our Art project is closely connected to our learning about the Stuarts.
 Firstly, we explored and responded to some portraits of famous figures from the Stuart era.
 Then, we explored the different media we could choose to create a portrait.
 Having taken photographs of ourselves in typical Stuart style, we are currently creating pencil portraits or each other and ourselves.
 In the final week of the term, we will produce a final portrait in full colour!

-In PSHE, our unit of learning is called 'Being Me in my World'.
-In RE we are learning about Christianity and in Spanish we have learned how to say numbers from 1-31 and some basic greetings.
+In PSHE, our unit of learning is called 'Celebrating Difference'.
+In RE we are continuing to learn about Christianity and in Spanish we are learning how to describe using colours and how to use grammatical structures to create sentences.

 Please visit our class page regularly to keep informed and find out what is happening in Year 5.
 I will also continue to post photographs, examples of work and reminders about diary dates etc.